0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Blackfield/Blackfield.md

 ![no-files-in-prof-share](no-files-in-prof-share.jpg)

-we notice no files there.
-But, we will be saving those foldernames to be used as a *userlist* for future attacks. we do that using `ls` with the `-1` flag to have the names on one coloumn.
+we notice no files are there.
+But, we can still save those foldernames to be used as a *userlist* for future attacks. we do that using `ls` with the `-1` flag to have the names on one column.

 *Having this list,* we launch an `ASREPRoast` attack using `impacket`'s `GetNPUsers.py`.